-The leaves are about ready to reveal their fabulous fall colors!
-Kids love jumping in a pile of leaves and parents love gazing at the beautiful trees.
-Here are a few spots in Central Iowa where you can do both!
+The leaves are almost ready to show off their stunning fall colors!
+Kids love jumping into piles of leaves, and parents enjoy admiring the beautiful trees.
+We’ve rounded up some great spots in Central Iowa where you can do both!

 Iowa’s Fall Colors

-According to the Iowa DNR, there are three zones of when leaves will start to change in Iowa.
+According to the Iowa DNR, there are three zones where leaves will start to change in Iowa.
 Please keep in mind that these are guidelines, as specific dates that the leaves will start changing, depend on a variety of factors.

-• Northern Iowa (Northern three tiers of counties, north of Sioux City, Fort Dodge, Waterloo and Dubuque) – Last of September to second week of October
+- Northern Iowa (Northern three tiers of counties, north of Sioux City, Fort Dodge, Waterloo and Dubuque) – Last of September to the second week of October

 For a weekly update of Iowa’s fall color changes visit Iowa DNR’s Fall Color page.